mohabhassan/NightFall/README.md

  - `cd NightFall`
  - `git submodule update --init`
  - Use Visual Studio 2019
- - Start VS Developer CMD Prompt
+ - Start VS2019 Developer PowerShell
  - `cd dgamexwrapper`
- - `build_deps.bat` (to build dependencies)
+ - `build_deps.bat all` to build dependencies, you can also build specific dependencies: `build_deps.bat wolfssl curl libcurl`
  - Build NightFall using `dgamexwrapper.sln` (use any configuration other than Debug)

 ## FAQ

  - **What is currently supported ?**

  Currently, most reborn functions are supported, some security related additions are not implemented.

  - **Will feature xxxx be implemented ?**

- Create an issue (feature request), I'm more than welcome to add any new features to NightFall!
+ [Create an issue](https://github.com/mohabhassan/NightFall/issues) (feature request), I'm more than welcome to add any new features to NightFall!

 # Contributors
 ## Main Developer